redpesk-common/canbus-binding/docs/4-Configuration.md

 Choose your active message set to use.

-Using several plugins you have the possibility to add several message set.
+Using several plugins you have the possibility to add several message sets.
-A message set is a coherent set of message representing a usage of a CAN network.
-By example a car could run with a certain message set and could need to access sensitive data through another so you can separate those using this key **active_message_set**
+A message set is a coherent set of messages representing a usage of a CAN network.
+For example a car could run with a certain message set and could need to access sensitive data through another so you can separate those using this key **active_message_set**